spectrum70/mfm/README.md

 Install
 =======
 be sure to have installed libconfig-dev package.
-Perfor the 3 steps below:
+Perform the 3 steps below:

 1. tar -zxvf mfmxxx.tar.gz
 2. make